nicolasjhampton/python_tutorial_game_project/blog/step5.md

 are ready to make this project really freaking complex.
-I felt the same way, and was importing all kinds of LoginManagers, making before and after request methods, and generally ignoring the test I spent all that time writing.
+I felt the same way, and was importing all kinds of LoginManagers, making before and after request methods, and generally ignoring all the tests I spent all that time writing.

 So...what am I testing for?